kimchi-project/gingerbase/docs/README.md

     # If using Fedora, install the following additional packages:
     $ sudo yum install python2-dnf

+    # These dependencies are only required if you want to run the tests:
+    $ sudo yum install python-mock

 *Note for RHEL users*: Some of the above packages are located in the Red Hat EPEL repositories.
 See
 [this FAQ](http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F)